David Curtiss (swimmer): 2014–2016

-2018
+2018–2020

 In April 2018, Curtiss swam a personal best time in the 50-yard freestyle with a time of 19.75.
 His time made him the fifth fastest American swimmer in US history in the event for boys in the 15–16 age group, ranking him behind fastest swimmer Michael Andrew and ahead of sixth fastest swimmer Caeleb Dressel.

-2019

-2019 National Championships

-Curtiss competed in three individual events at the 2019 National Championships in Stanford, California in July and August 2019.
+He competed in three individual events at the 2019 National Championships in Stanford, California in July and August 2019.
 In the 50-meter freestyle he ranked 5th with a time of 22.25, in the 100-meter backstroke he ranked 91st with a 59.54, and in the 100-meter freestyle he swam a 51.49 and placed 94th overall.

 2019 World Junior Championships

 At the 2019 World Junior Championships held in August 2019 in Budapest, Hungary, Curtiss competed representing the United States of America.
 In the semifinals of the 50-meter freestyle he swam a 21.95, advancing to the final and becoming the third fastest American swimmer in the 17–18 age group for the event behind Caeleb Dressel and Michael Andrew.
 Curtiss finished second in the 50-meter freestyle with a time of 22.14, winning the silver medal in the event.
 Later on, in September, Curtiss was one of six men named to the US National Team for their times earlier in the 2019 year in the 50-freestyle along with Nathan Adrian, Michael Andrew, Michael Chadwick, Caeleb Dressel, and Ryan Held.

-2020

-Curtiss made the men's roster for the 2020–2021 US national team in the 50 freestyle.
+His time of 21.95 seconds from the semifinals tied for fifth amongst men on the roster for the 2020–2021 US national team in the 50-meter freestyle.